About Emma Levy

 After a short break in my early twenties I rediscovered the joy of moving through water, and swam regularly again, training either alone or with Masters’ groups.
 I quickly learned that swimming didn’t only make me feel great physically, but that it was my most reliable route to mental and emotional health.
 I took up triathlon, and while I relished the new challenges of running and cycling, it was always in the water that I felt at home.

 Then disaster struck.
-Multiple overuse injuries meant that I had to give up swimming, running, and cycling.
+Multiple injuries meant that I had to give up swimming, running, and cycling.

 The pain in my shoulder stopped me swimming for a couple of years, until my doctor advised me to swim again for the sake of my mental health.
 I managed the pain by limiting the frequency and length of my swims, along with occasional benefits from physiotherapy and steroid injections.
 It was only a few months after surgery, when I had to abandon a swim after a single length, that I realised I had to try something radically different.

-My Total Immersion journey began with a weekend workshop in 2009.
+My return to swimming began with a Total Immersion workshop in 2009.
 I quickly learned that the new movements would allow me to swim again.
 It wasn’t easy – 30 years’ muscle memory of the old way were difficult to overcome – but with the support of Master Coach Tracey Baumann in one-to-one lessons I found I could change the way my body moves in water.
 Key to the physical changes was the realisation that I had to think very differently about how I spend my time in the water.

 As a teacher and trainer since 1990, I have learned that my skills lie in supporting others to achieve their goals.
 I began as a teacher of English language, which gave me opportunities to work overseas for 16 years: Egypt, Ukraine, Portugal, Pakistan, India, Nepal, and Russia.

-Since then I have continued teaching, training and facilitating across a wide range of areas, including workplace communication skills, (presentation skills, negotiating, writing), teacher training, performance management, leadership and management development and organisational change.
+After that I continued teaching, training and facilitating across a wide range of areas, including workplace communication skills, (presentation skills, negotiating, writing), teacher training, performance management, leadership and management development and organisational change.

 In several roles in education management, I was responsible for supporting change management and process improvement.
 When I settled in Edinburgh I transferred my training and improvement skills to healthcare.